airshipit/hostconfig-operator/docs/Overview.md

 Hostconfig operator will be running as a kubernetes deployment on the target kubernetes cluster.

-**Hostconfig Operator Code**

-The code base for the ansible operator is available at: https://github.com/SirishaGopigiri/airship-host-config/tree/integration

-The repository also have vagrants scripts to build kubernetes cluster on the Vagrant VMs and then test the ansible-operator pod.
+This repository also have vagrants scripts to build kubernetes cluster on the Vagrant VMs and has to deploy and configure the hostconfig-operator pod on the K8 setup.

 ## Deployment and Host Configuration Flow